 Launch Date: October 29, 1998

 Seven experiments made up the IEH-3 payload on the STS-95 Space Shuttle mission.
 The seven hitchhiker experiments were attached to a carrier system in the bay of the Shuttle orbiter for the flight in space.
-The six hitchhiker experiments were attached to a carrier in the bay of the Shuttle orbiter for the flight in space.
 Some experiments were controlled from the Payload Operations Control Center at the Goddard Space Flight Center in Greenbelt, Md., while others ran automatically with pre-programmed commands which were loaded into their operating computers before launch.

 Ultraviolet Spectrograph Telescope for Astronomical Research